mbj/devtools/README.md

 Credits
 -------

-The whole dm-2 team that created and maintained all these tasks before they where centralized here.
+The whole dm-2 team that created and maintained all these tasks before they were centralized here.

 Contributing
 -------------